UniversalDependencies/UD_Slovenian-SSJ/README.txt

 # Changelog

-2019-01-24 v2.5
+2019-01-24 v2.4
 -- Performed new conversion from (draft) ssj500k 2.2
--- Removed bugs related # text and SpaceAfter=No
+-- Removed bugs related to # text and SpaceAfter=No
 -- Changed conversion rules, i.e.
---- "biti" can now be AUX or VERB
 --- Attributed Polarity=Neg to all 'ne' particles
---- Moved many words from between PRON/ADV/DET
+--- Moved 'obilo' from ADV do DET

 2018-04-15 v2.2
 -- Repository renamed from UD_Slovenian to UD_Slovenian-SSJ.